 An incident occurs that has the capacity to cause harm to others.

-7.9 Dress and Equipment Australian Championships
+7.9 Dress and Equipment Australian Interschool Championships

-Dress requirements for Australian Interschool Championships are dictated by the particular standards for each discipline as laid down in the National Rules and by the State Branch as their designated State uniform.
+Dress requirements for the Australian Interschool Championships are dictated by the particular standards for each discipline as laid down in the National Rules and by the State Branch as their designated State uniform.

 7.10 State Championships and Qualifiers

-While athletes must adhere to the specific equipment requirements for individual disciplines as outlined in the National Rules, States and organising committees (affiliated schools) may specify school uniform, including school saddlecloth, should be worn.
+While athletes must adhere to the specific equipment requirements for individual disciplines as outlined in the National Sport Rules, States and organising committees (affiliated schools) may specify school uniform, including school saddlecloth, should be worn.
 They may also specify that no jackets are to be worn.

 School uniform is designated as: